XanaduAI/QHack2023/README.md

 #### [NVIDIA](https://www.nvidia.com) Challenge

-*Leverage cuQuantum and/or QODA in your workflow to do something impactful for the quantum computing field.
-This could be new quantum kernels for a hybrid quantum classical application, research into noisy simulations or error correction codes, integrations with your favorite framework, or maybe leveraging approximate tensor networks algorithms to find ways to do more with less.*
+Fault-tolerant quantum computers are coming, but we still have a lot of work to do to develop useful algorithms, and identify what applications will benefit the most from FTQCs.
+When Quantum Computers are in production they will be co-processors to GPUs.
+NVIDIA cuQuantum and QODA both enable you to get ready for tomorrow, today by allowing you run super fast quantum circuit simulations at scale and integrate classical workflows seamlessly with quantum processes.
+Leverage cuQuantum and/or QODA in your workflow to do something impactful for the quantum computing field.
+This could be new quantum kernels for a hybrid quantum classical application, research into noisy simulations or error correction codes, integrations with your favorite framework, or maybe leveraging approximate tensor networks algorithms to find ways to do more with less.

 **Prizes**:
 - **1st place**:  Up to four Geforce RTX 4090s GPUs (one per team member)